section-engineering-education/engineering-education/articles/getting-started-with-dialogs-in-android-kotlin/index.md

   - url: /engineering-education/getting-started-with-dialogs-in-android-kotlin/hero.png
     alt: Alert Dialogs in Android
 ---
-<!--more-->
 Android has distinguished techniques for improving user experience.
 One of them is the use of dialogs.
 A [Dialog](https://developer.android.com/guide/topics/ui/dialogs) is a brief conversation between the user and the application.
 It is usually a small window that pops-up on the device's screen.
+<!--more-->
 Dialogs can be used to prompt actions in some events or pass a message to the user.
 In this tutorial, we are going to learn how to create and implement dialogs in Android.

 ### Prerequisites
-Before we move on, ensure that you;
+Before we move on, make sure that you:
 - Have [Android Studio](https://developer.android.com/studio) installed on your machine.
 - Know how to create Android projects and navigate through the `IDE`.
 - Are familiar with `XML` and the `Kotlin` programming language.
 - Have basic knowledge of `Data binding`.

 ### Getting started
-Android offers several types of Dialogs which include;
+Android offers several types of Dialogs which include:
 - Alert Dialog
 - DatePicker Dialog
 - TimePicker Dialog
 - Dialog Fragment
 - BottomSheet Dialog

-In this tutorial, we're going to lay our focus on `AlertDialog` where we'll mainly cover the following concepts:
+In this tutorial, we're going to lay our focus on `AlertDialog`, and we'll mainly cover the following concepts:

-- Creating Alert dialogs;
+- Creating Alert dialogs:
-    - Adding title, buttons, message, and an icon
+    - Adding title, buttons, message, and an icon.
-    - Handle dialog events
+    - Handle dialog events.

-- Customizing Alert dialogs;
+- Customizing Alert dialogs:
-    - Creating custom layout resource file
+    - Creating custom layout resource file.
-    - Use of DataBinding to access views
+    - Use of DataBinding to access views.
     - Creating a round-corner-shape dialog.

 #### Creating an Android project